yuyangsun333/preswald/examples/music/README.md

 ## Setup
 1. Configure your data connections in `preswald.toml`
 2. Add sensitive information (passwords, API keys) to `secrets.toml`
-3. Run your app with `preswald run hello.py`
+3. Run your app with `preswald run`

 ## About the Dataset
 The dataset is obtained from [Kaggle - Most Streamed Spotify](https://www.kaggle.com/datasets/nelgiriyewithana/most-streamed-spotify-songs-2024?resource=download).